 Meditation can help with stress management, reduce negative emotions and promote wellbeing.
 Invite a few moments of calm into your busy day by joining our chaplain for guided meditation.
 Stay for as little or as long as you like.

 Are you supporting a friend or loved one through their cancer diagnosis?
-Are you looking for connection, community, resources and an opportunity for self-care?
-Join us for an in-person or virtual meeting.
+Are you looking for connection, community, resources, and an opportunity for self-care?
+Join us for a virtual meeting.

 Supportive Care Arts Day

 Creative experiences help reset the brain and support our best well-being, especially when in a healthcare crisis.
 Join us for an easy and fun art project.
 You can watch, do, or take home to do at your leisure.
 All materials will be provided.